-(d) "University Support" shall mean the non-incidental e-use of University funds, personnel, facilities, equipment, materials, technological information, or students in the creation or making of a Work or Invention; and does not include the incidental use of resources made available to the University community for common use.
+Video Streaming/Reduced Seat Time ("RV") and Active Learning/Reduced Seat Time ("RA") course modalities. - (d) "University Support" shall means the non-incidental use of University funds, personnel, facilities, equipment, materials, technological information, course release, or students in the creation or making of a Work or Invention, and does not include the incidental use of resources made available to the University community for common use.
 University Support includes such support provided by other public or private organizations when it is arranged, administered, or controlled by the University.